-Taking some time for yourself is important and also helps your mental wellbeing.
+Taking some time for yourself is important and also helps your mental health.

 Your mental wellbeing is a unique way that you handle your emotions, respond to stress and also your general outlook on life.